Rittal Blog

 Turn-Key Edge Data Centre Solutions

-With all this in mind, many vendors are introducing edge data centre solutions: an end-to-end product with standardised, preconfigured IT infrastructure which can be implemented rapidly and cost-effectively – paving the way for Industry 4.0 applications.
+With all this in mind, many vendors are introducing edge data centre solutions: an end-to-end product with standardised, preconfigured IT infrastructure which can be implemented quickly and cost-effectively, easily paving the way for Industry 4.0 applications.

 For clients, the main features of a universal edge solution are: